INK-USC/RE-Net/README.md

 The user must specify a --model, the variants of which are described in detail in the paper:
 - Attentive aggregator: --model 0
 - Mean aggregator: --model 1
-- GCN aggregator: --model 2
+- Pooling aggregator: --model 2
+- RGCN aggregator: --model 3

 ## Related Work
 There are related literatures: Temporal Knowledge Graph Embedding, Dynamic Graph Embedding, Knowledge Graph Embedding, Static Graph Embedding, etc.
 We organized the list of [related work](https://github.com/woojeongjin/dynamic-KG).

 ## Datasets
-There are two datasets: ICEWS18, GDELT.
+There are four datasets: ICEWS18, GDELT, WIKI, and YAGO.
-Each data folder has 'stat.txt', 'train.txt', 'valid.txt', 'test.txt', and 'get_history.py'.
+Each data folder has 'stat.txt', 'train.txt', 'valid.txt', 'test.txt', 'get_history.py', and 'get_history_graph.py'.
+- 'get_history.py': This is for getting history for model 0, 1, and 2.
-- 'get_history': This is for getting history for each entity.
+- 'get_history_graph.py': This is for getting history and graph for model 3.
 - 'stat.txt': First value is the number of entities, and second value is the number of relations.
 - 'train.txt', 'valid.txt', 'test.txt': First column is subject entities, second column is relations, and third column is object entities.
 The fourth column is time.